CosminTraistaru/CosminTraistaru.github.io/_posts/2016-09-05-what-should-i-test.md

     width: "1600"
     height: "503"
 ---
-These are my go to questions when I get to overwhelmed about what to test to a feature/bug that is not well documented.
+These are my go to questions when I get too overwhelmed about what to test for a feature/bug that is not well documented.

-- What does the feature/bug should do?
+- What should the feature/bug do?

-- What does the implementation/fix impacts?
+- What impact does the implementation/fix has on the product?

 - Who uses this feature?